orionrobots/orionrobots.github.io/_posts/2005-05-30-freeforming-a-rectifier-bridge.md

 ![Clear waveform]({{page.gal}}/314-clear-result.jpg){: .img-responsive .center-block}

 The diode bridge has been an essential part of making active sensors for the Lego Mindstorms RCX.
 It is also known as a full-wave rectifier as it will rectify AC current into DC, or (as in the case of the Lego connector), allow something to be connected at either polarity, even with fairly complicated circuitry.
-It does come with a minro disadvantage in that the voltage is dropped a little across each diode, and where possible, a mechanical means to guarantee polarity may be better.
+It does come with a minor disadvantage in that the voltage is dropped a little across each diode, and where possible, a mechanical means to guarantee polarity may be better.

 This can take up some space, and so freeforming it is an interesting way to save some.
 THis is also a fairly simple introduction to the concept of freeforming circuit blocks and can be used for other circuits with some imagination and thought.
 It requires no PCB, or veroboard, mostly just the components and a good iron.
 The full tool list is below - but it is fairly minimal.